My Great Grandmother Julie

 Immogene and I were born on the same day and delivered by the same midwife

-Mrs. Lola, Mama’s best friend in the south, is Imogene’s mother.
+Mrs. Lola, Mama’s best friend in the south, including living on Goolsby sharecropping farm, is Imogene’s mother.

 Miss Nelve was Mama’s friend and visitor at Goolsby.